 But here's what nobody tells you about the search: most of the time, what you're feeling isn't the absence of purpose.
 It's the presence of the wrong metrics.
 You've been measuring yourself against someone else's coordinates, and wondering why you never arrive.

-Already subscribed?
-Sign in on Substack
+Already a member?
+Read on Substack